Homemade Chocolate Nonpareils - milk chocolate disks covered in your favorite colored nonpareils.

 3. I am not particularly fond of the name of this sweet treat.
 Nonpareils are the tiny colored sprinkle balls, but apparently, they are also a flat chocolate candy covered in nonpareils.
 Confusing?
 Yes.

-4. You can make Homemade Chocolate Nonpareils with any color nonpareils (the sprinkle balls) that you fancy.
-I obviously chose my football team colors, but these would be awesome sauce in red and green for Christmas, or pink and red for Valentine’s Day.
+4. You can make these chocolate candies with any color nonpareil sprinkles that you fancy.
+I obviously chose my football team colors (green nonpareils and yellow nonpareils) which could also work for St. Patrick's Day, but these would also be awesome sauce in red and green nonpareil sprinkles for Christmas, pink and red nonpareil sprinkles for Valentine’s Day, or pastel nonpareil sprinkles for spring/Easter.

 6. Homemade Chocolate Nonpareils are GOOD.
-They’re the perfect mix of chocolate with a little bit of crunch and are so festive no matter what color nonpareils (the sprinkle balls) you use.
+They're the perfect mix of chocolate with a little bit of crunch and are so festive no matter what color nonpareil sprinkles you use.
 They also make a great snack; sweet treats can totally be a snack. #justsaying

-7. The easiest way to make Homemade Chocolate Nonpareils is to put your nonpareils (you know which ones I am talking about) in a large shallow lid and to use a piping bag filled with melted chocolate.
+7. The easiest way to make these chocolate candies is to put your nonpareil sprinkles in a large shallow lid or a small jelly roll pan and to use a piping bag filled with melted chocolate.
 No muss.
-No fuss.
+No-fuss.

-- In a microwave safe bowl, add chocolate melting wafers and 1 tablespoon of paramount crystals.
+- In a microwave-safe bowl, add chocolate melting wafers.
 Microwave on medium heat for 30 seconds.
 Remove and stir slowly.
-Replace in microwave for 15 second increments until melting wafers are completely melted.
+Replace in microwave for 15-second increments until melting wafers are completely melted.